Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 {% tabs %}
 {% tab title="Android" %}

 ### appendVisitorInfoForURL <a id="appendToUrl-java"></a>

-Appends Adobe visitor data to the query component of the given URL.
+This `appendVisitorInfoForURL()` API appends Adobe visitor information to the query component of the given URL.

 If the provided URL is null or empty, it is returned as is.
-Otherwise, the following information is added to the query component of the given URL and is returned in the [AdobeCallback](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/identity/identity-api-reference#adobecallback) instance:
+Otherwise, the following information is added to the query component of the given URL and is returned in the [AdobeCallback](../identity/identity-api-reference#adobecallback) instance:

 * The `adobe_mc` attribute is a URL encoded list that contains:
   * `MCMID` - Experience Cloud ID \(ECID\)
   * `MCORGID` - Experience Cloud Org ID
-  * `MCAID` - Analytics Tracking ID \(AID\), if available from the [Analytics extension](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-analytics)
+  * `MCAID` - Analytics Tracking ID \(AID\), if available from the [Analytics extension](../../using-mobile-extensions/adobe-analytics)
   * `TS` - A timestamp taken when this request was made
 * The optional `adobe_aa_vid` attribute is the URL-encoded Analytics Custom Visitor ID \(VID\), if previously set in the [Analytics extension](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-analytics).